Sometimes You Win Sometimes You Learn shows that to win in life, you have to remain teachable and learn from your mistakes.

 4. Improvement Is a Daily Commitment.
 If you want to improve, you need to make it a habit.
 Motivation is nice but short lived.
 It’s the positive habits you practice consistently that will get you far.

-Chapter 5 – Hope: The motivation of learning
+Chapter 5 – Hope: The motivation for learning

 It takes courage to have hope because it can be disappointing, but Maxwell is convinced it’s going to be rewarded.